ppizarror/pygame-menu/docs/_source/migration_guide_3_to_4.rst

 ==========================
 Migration Guide - v3 to v4
 ==========================

 - ``pygame_menu v4`` no longer python 2.7 to 3.5.
+- ``VMargin`` widget now updates it's height rather than modifying the margin.
 - Added ``__all__`` to module, then some usage cases importing with * may fail.
 - All locals inner value have changed.
 If you used the value as-is you'll get an error.
+- BaseImage applies ``smooth`` by default, also rotation applies on checkpointed surface.
 - Menu ``add_image`` method parameter ``scale_smooth`` is now ``True`` by default.
 - Menu ``clear`` method now receives ``reset`` argument.
 - Menu ``mainloop``, ``update`` and ``draw`` now raises ``RuntimeError`` if it's disabled.
 This behaviour can be changed though Menu private property ``_runtime_errors``.